What is Money Laundering?

 1. Compliance with laws and regulations

-We comply with Payment Services Act, Criminal Law, Civil Law, Corporate Accounting Principles, Act on Prohibition of Private Monopolization and Maintenance of Fair Trade, Various Administrative Laws, Labor Laws, Act on Prevention of Transfer of Criminal Proceeds, Act on Punishment of Organized Crimes and Control of Proceeds of Crime, Act on the Protection of Personal Information, Foreign Exchange and Foreign Trade Act, and also Act on Submission of Statement of Overseas Wire Transfers for Purpose of Securing Proper Domestic Taxation.
+We comply with the Payment Services Act, Criminal Law, Civil Law, Corporate Accounting Principles, the Act on Prohibition of Private Monopolization and Maintenance of Fair Trade, Various Administrative Laws, Labor Laws, Act on Prevention of Transfer of Criminal Proceeds, Act on Punishment of Organized Crimes and Control of Proceeds of Crime, Act on the Protection of Personal Information, Foreign Exchange and Foreign Trade Act, and also Act on Submission of Statement of Overseas Wire Transfers for the purpose of Securing Proper Domestic Taxation.

 2. Identification and notification of suspicious transactions

 To prevent terrorist financing, money laundering, and illegal use of funds transfer services, remittance clients and members must be identified.
 The Company shall have the person submit the necessary information and confirm whether the notification is correct based on the prescribed identification documents.